sepiatone/nlp-question_answering/README.md

 An automated system to respond to a question based on its similarity to one (with an associated answer) in the corpus.

-A project for MIT 6.864 - Advanced Natural Language Processing, Fall 2017.
-The algorithm is based on the paper [Semi-supervised Question Retrieval with Gated Convolutions](https://arxiv.org/pdf/1512.05726.pdf)

-This project was done in collaboration with [Raoul Khouri](https://github.com/Keyrat06)
+A project for MIT 6.864 - Advanced Natural Language Processing, Fall 2017 done in collaboration with [Raoul Khouri](https://github.com/Keyrat06)

 * Information Retrieval - <https://en.wikipedia.org/wiki/Information_retrieval>
 * Question Answering - <https://en.wikipedia.org/wiki/Question_answering>